Azure/iot-edge-v1/core/devdoc/module_loaders.md

 modules and language binding loaders for .NET, Node.js and Java.
 They can be referenced using the following loader names:

--   `native_loader`: This implements loading of native modules - that is, plain C modules.
+-   `native`: This implements loading of native modules - that is, plain C modules.

--   `java_loader`: This implements loading of modules implemented using the Java programming language.
+-   `java`: This implements loading of modules implemented using the Java programming language jand compiled to JAR files.

--   `node_loader`: This implements loading of modules implemented using Node.js.
+-   `node`: This implements loading of modules implemented using Node.js.

--   `dotnet_loader`: This implements loading of modules implemented using a .NET language.
+-   `dotnet`: This implements loading of modules implemented using a .NET language and compiled as a .NET assembly.

 It is legal to completely omit specifying the `loaders` array in which case the default loaders specified above will be made available using default options.